 The components of content marketing — words and images — are in your comfort zone.
 If you could identify the patterns of words and images that exert more influence on your prospects, it could simplify the content planning process to include more content that contains those patterns.

 Start with a content audit to identify your best and worst performers.
-Within your content audit results lies the secret to identifying those patterns, as a recent post by Brody Dorland points out.
+Within your content audit results lies the secret to identifying those patterns, as I talked about in a recent post.

 Use Content Analysis Software to Tease Out Effective Components